OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 # 4. Compiling An AFU
 <a name="CompilingAnAFU"></a>

-This section will use the <span title='FPGA Interface Manager, Provides platform management, functionality, clocks, resets and standard interfaces to host and AFUs.
-The FIM resides in the static region of the FPGA and contains the FPGA Management Engine (FME) and I/O ring.'>**FIM** </span> build tree created in the previous steps to compile an example <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span>.
-This section will continue the work with the `host_chan_mmio` <span title=' Accelerator Functional Unit, Hardware Accelerator implemented in FPGA logic which offloads a computational operation for an application from the CPU to improve performance.
-Note: An AFU region is the part of the design where an AFU may reside.
-This AFU may or may not be a partial reconfiguration region'>**AFU** </span>..
-You can perform the build steps listed below to demonstrate the ease in building and running a real example on the Intel® D5005.
+This section will use the FIM build tree created in the previous steps to compile an example AFU.
+This section will continue the work with the `host_chan_mmio` AFU..
+You can perform the build steps listed below to demonstrate the ease in building and running a real example on the Intel® FPGA PAC D5005.

 To run the steps in this section, you must complete all steps in section [2.
-Set Up AFU Development Environment](#2-set-up-afu-development-environment), and ensure the `OPAE_PLATFORM_ROOT` "environment variable that points to the directory of the <span title='Partial Reconfiguration, The ability to dynamically reconfigure a portion of an FPGA while the remaining FPGA design continues to function.
-In the context of Intel FPGA PAC, a PR bitstream refers to an Intel FPGA PAC AFU.
-Refer to [Partial Reconfiguration](https://www.intel.com/content/www/us/en/programmable/products/design-software/fpga-design/quartus-prime/features/partial-reconfiguration.html) support page. '>**PR** </span> build tree generated previusly. .
+Set Up AFU Development Environment](#2-set-up-afu-development-environment), and ensure the `OPAE_PLATFORM_ROOT` "environment variable that points to the directory of the PR  build tree generated previously.

 Ensure your bashrc file ~/.bashrc have the following line:
 ```sh
 export OPAE_PLATFORM_ROOT=$OFS_ROOTDIR/work_d5005/build_tree